Marah fabacea: Taxonomy

 Two varieties have previously been recognized: Marah fabaceus var. agrestis (found in the San Francisco Bay Area and Contra Costa County), and Marah fabaceus var. fabaceus (found elsewhere in California).
 An example occurrence of M. f. agrestis is on Ring Mountain in Marin County, California.

 Uses

-The tubers of Marah fabacea were crushed and thrown into surface waters by the Kumeyaay to immobilize fish.
+The tubers of Marah fabacea were crushed and thrown into surface waters by some Native American tribes, including the Kumeyaay and the Coast Miwok, to immobilize fish.
 The tubers contain megharrhin, a saponin-like glucoside.
 Saponins lower the surface tension of water allowing the formation of bubbles.
 It is likely that the substance enters the fish's circulation through the gill arches where only a single-cell epithelium separates the water from the animal’s red blood cells.
 The affected fish float to the surface.

 All parts of the plant have a bitter taste (this is the meaning of the genus name Marah, which comes from Hebrew).
 Despite this, the leaves have been used as a vegetable.
 Due to its saponin content, the large tuber of the manroot can be processed for a soap-like extract.
 The liquid inside the fruit is an eye irritant, and the spines on the fruit are irritating to the skin.